 “Stick Burners” are designed to cook with natural wood logs, although charcoal can be used as well.
-There are thousands of variations, with price tags from under $100 to over $100,000, but the most common is the “horizontal offset,” which is identified by the horizontal cooking chamber, a firebox hanging down (offset) at one end and a smoke stack at the other.
+There are infinite variations, with price tags from under $100 to over $100,000, but the most common is the “horizontal offset,” which is identified by the horizontal cooking chamber, a firebox hanging down (offset) at one end, and a smoke stack at the other.
 Generally, there is an air inlet damper on the firebox and an outlet damper on the stack.

-The wood-fired Stick Burner is the most challenging type of pit to control.
-It also is often the novice’s first pit.
+The Stick Burner is the most challenging type of pit to control and is often a novice’s first pit.
 This is a bad combination.
-As we learned in How Wood Burns, restricting combustion air is an easy way to control pit temperature but doing so will degrade smoke quality.
-Unfortunately, the Stick Burner’s only controls – the inlet and/or outlet damper – do just that, and it’s left to the pit boss to learn the fire management techniques that keep smoke and temperature in-line simultaneously.
+As we learned in How Wood Burns, restricting combustion air is an easy way to control pit temperature, but doing so will degrade smoke quality.
+Unfortunately, the Stick Burner’s only controls – the inlet and outlet dampers – do just that, and it’s left to the pit boss to learn the fire management techniques that keep temperature and smoke quality simultaneously in control.
 The common thinking error is to take a “log-forward” approach instead of a “meat-back” one.

 Meat-back thinking starts with the product and works back to the log.
-How big a fire do we need to raise our 4′ long pit to 230F with 60 lbs of cold meat in it?
+How big a fire do we need to raise our 4′ long pit to 250F with 60 lbs of cold meat in it?
 No calculator exists, but a hot, compact, well-oxygenated fire the size of a shoebox will surely do it.
-And if that fire is going to have three or four logs in it, they’ve got to be pretty small.
+And if that fire is going to have three logs in it, they’ve got to be pretty small.
 And that means we’re going to be adding small logs more frequently, instead of big ones less so.
-The #1 cause of bad barbecue in backyard-sized stick burners is oversized logs – get out your chainsaw and splitting maul and your product will improve dramatically.
+The #1 cause of bad stick burner barbecue is oversized logs – get out your chainsaw and splitting maul and your product will improve dramatically.
 The pellet cooker is meat-back thinking taken to its extreme: tiny logs added very frequently, controlled hot geometry, lots of air, and a fire the size of a coffee cup.

 Stick Burners can and do make great barbecue, but not without a lot of effort from an experienced and knowledgeable pit boss.
 For that reason, they are viewed by some as the most “real” type of barbecue pit.